flash-forward-reviews/flash-forward-reviews.github.io/_posts/2024-08-14-Drunk-Skeeter.md

 Upon playing Deus Ex a second time, I ran into a hundred metaphorical walls and threw a hundred metaphorical grenades.
 I’ve played many games since that have gifted me this open and freeing sensation, but this was the moment where everything clicked into place.
 Where I did not just understand, but felt the philosophy and meaning behind the most poorly named genre in video game history.

-I finally understood what makes a game an “immersive sim”.
+I finally internalized what makes a game an “immersive sim”.
 A wall, a goal, and a grenade.

 **Recommend: I recommend Deus Ex SO FUCKING HARD**